iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

 $\bra{\phi} \colon \C^X \to \C$.
 Joining them into a _bra-ket_ $\braket{\phi|\psi}$ amounts to function application and computes a complex number.
 Also, yes, the pun is intended.
-These physicists...
+Those physicists...

 [^free-vect]: You can also use formal linear combinations of elements of $X$, and everything works the same.
 For finite sets, they are isomorphic.